apify/apify-docs/content/docs/tutorials/scrape_paginated_sites.md

 ### [](#using-filter-ranges) Using filter ranges

 The best option is to use only a specific type of filter that can be used as a range.
-The most common one is **price range** but there may be others like the apartment size, etc. You can split the pagination pages to only contain listings within that range, eg. products costing between $10 and $20.
+The most common one is **price range** but there may be others like the apartment size, etc. You can split the pagination pages to only contain listings within that range, e.g. products costing between $10 and $20.

 This has several benefits: